-Because estrogen, progesterone and follicle-stimulating hormone are the main hormones regulating the menstrual cycle, our endocrinologists are able to ascertain the cause of irregular menstruation and proscribe proper treatment.
+Because estrogen, progesterone, and follicle-stimulating hormone are the main hormones regulating the menstrual cycle, our endocrinologists can ascertain the cause of irregular menstruation and proscribe proper treatment.

 While many irregular menstruation circumstances are normal, there are a few common risk factors that contribute to more frequent irregularities in menstruation.
 These include:

 Understanding these risk factors will provide insight into prevention and treatment plans.

 The most common way to diagnose irregular menstruation is through a physical examination including a pelvic exam and a Pap test and a review of your medical history including a menstrual cycle review.
 Additionally, blood tests and vaginal cultures may also be ordered.

 Our providers will review your entire health history and results of laboratory tests to accurately diagnose the cause of irregular menstruation.

 Once the cause of irregular menstruation has been determined, the healthcare provider will prescribe appropriate treatment to restore the balance of hormones.
 Treatments may include:

 The doctors at Rocky Mountain Diabetes Center are endocrinology experts and highly trained to identify and effectively treat irregular menstruation.

 If you or someone you love is experiencing any of the symptoms or conditions above, call Rocky Mountain Diabetes for an appointment, or fill out the form below.